 Biomass for Renewable Energy

-of carbon-neutral renewable biomass energy.
-Government policies that pick winners and losers
+the development of renewable energy.
+Government policies that pick winners and losers by

 Woody biomass is an essential raw material for value-added forest products, such as paper,